-Previous studies evaluated the safety, pharmacokinetics and microbiology of single and multiple C16G2 doses formulated as a mouth rinse and gel.
-In Study C3J16-V204-00 subjects will receive multiple C16G2 or Placebo varnish administrations to evaluate the safety and microbiology of this mode of application.
+Previous studies evaluated the safety, pharmacokinetics and microbiology of single and multiple C16G2 doses formulated as a mouth rinse, gel and varnish.
+In Study C3J16-S205-00 subjects will receive multiple C16G2 or Placebo strip administrations to evaluate the safety and microbiology of this mode of application.